 - A. Purpose.
-The provisions of this Section are intended to comply with amendments made in 2002 to California Government Code Section 65852.2 which provides for cities to set standards, in compliance with California Government Code Sections 65582.1, 65852.2, and 65852.22, for the development of second-accessory dwelling units so as to increase the supply of smaller and affordable housing while ensuring that they such housing remains compatible with the existing neighborhood.
-It is not the intent of this ordinance to override lawful use restrictions as set forth in Conditions, Covenants and Restrictions. - B. Location-General requirements.
-A second An accessory dwelling unit: - 1.
-May be located on any residentially zoned lot that allows single-single-family or multifamily dwellings and that is either undeveloped or contains only one legal-single-family detached dwelling; - 2.
-Shall not be allowed where the review authority determines that roadways, public utilities or services are inadequate; - 32.
-Is not subject to required to meet the density requirements of the General Plan, but shall otherwise be consistent with the General Plan text and diagrams. - 43.
+The provisions of this Section are intended to set standards, in compliance with California Government Code Sections 65582.1, 65852.2, and 65852.22, for the development of accessory dwelling units so as to increase the supply of smaller and affordable housing while ensuring that such housing remains compatible with the existing neighborhood.
+It is not the intent of this ordinance to override lawful use restrictions as set forth in Conditions, Covenants and Restrictions. - B. General requirements.
+An accessory dwelling unit: - 1.
+May be located on any residentially zoned lot that allows single-family or multifamily dwellings and that contains only one single-family detached dwelling; - 2.
+Is not subject to the density requirements of the General Plan, but shall otherwise be consistent with the General Plan text and diagrams. - 3.
 Shall not be allowed on, or adjacent to, real property that is listed in the California Register of Historic Places. - 4.
 Shall not be used for rentals with terms of less than 30 days. - 5.
 Shall not be sold separate from the primary residence. - C. Permit requirements.
-An application for a secondan accessory dwelling unit that complies with all applicable requirements of this Section shall be approved ministerially-without a public hearing. - D. Application and processing requirements. - 1.
+An application for an accessory dwelling unit that complies with all applicable requirements of this Section shall be approved ministerially. - D. Application and processing requirements. - 1.
 Step One-Submittal.
-The application for a secondan accessory dwelling unit permit shall be submitted to the Department concurrent with an application for a bBuilding pPermit.
-In addition to the standard submittal requirements for a building permit, the an application for an second-accessory dwelling unit permit application shall include all of the following (except as noted below): - a.
+The application for an accessory dwelling unit permit shall be submitted to the Department concurrent with an application for a building permit.
+In addition to the standard submittal requirements for a building permit, an application for an accessory dwelling unit permit shall include all of the following (except as noted below): - a.
 Plot plan.
-A plot plan, drawn to scale, showing the dimensions of the perimeter of the parcel proposed for the second-accessory dwelling unit; the location and dimensioned setbacks of all existing and proposed structures on the site and structures located within 50 feet of the site; all easements, building envelopes, and special requirements of the subdivision as shown on the Final Map and improvement plans, if any; and average slope calculations for the site. - b.
+A plot plan, drawn to scale, showing the dimensions of the perimeter of the parcel proposed for the accessory dwelling unit; the location and dimensioned setbacks of all existing and proposed structures on the site and structures located within 50 feet of the site; all easements, building envelopes, and special requirements of the subdivision as shown on the Final Map and improvement plans, if any; and average slope calculations for the site. - b.
 Floor plan.
 A floor plan, drawn to scale, showing the dimensions of each room, and the resulting floor area.
-The use of each room shall be identified, and the size and location of all windows and doors shall be clearly shown. - c.
-Elevations.
-Architectural elevations of each side of the proposed structure showing all openings, exterior finishes, original and finish grades, stepped footing outline, and roof pitch. - d.
-Materials and color board.
-A materials and color board for the existing residence and the proposed second dwelling unit. - e.
-Cross sections.
-Building cross sections including structural wall elements, roof, foundation, fireplace and any other sections necessary to illustrate earth-to-wood clearances and floor to ceiling heights.
+The use of each room shall be identified, and the size and location of all windows and doors shall be clearly shown.